ricsanfre/pi-cluster/docs/_docs/backup.md

   # Disable VolumeSnapshotLocation CRD.
 It is not needed for CSI integration
   snapshotsEnabled: false

-  # Run velero only on amd64 nodes
-  # velero-plugin-for-csi was not available for ARM architecture (version < 0.6.0)
-  # Starting from plugin version 0.6.0 (Velero 1.12) ARM64 is available and so
-  # This rule is not longer required
-  # affinity:
-  #   nodeAffinity:
-  #     requiredDuringSchedulingIgnoredDuringExecution:
-  #       nodeSelectorTerms:
-  #       - matchExpressions:
-  #         - key: kubernetes.io/arch
-  #           operator: In
-  #           values:
-  #           - amd64
   ```

 - Step 5: Install Velero in the `velero` namespace with the overriden values